 01 of 10

-The tiny island of Saba is known mostly for its diving, hiking, and other outdoors activities, but is quickly gaining a reputation as a bastion of tolerance in the Caribbean, too.
+The tiny island of Saba is known mostly for its diving, hiking, and other outdoor activities, but is quickly gaining a reputation as a bastion of tolerance in the Caribbean, too.
 Saba was the first place in the Caribbean where same-sex couples could legally wed, has a significant gay and lesbian population of its own, and several dive operators on the island run special outings for gay and lesbian travelers.

 02 of 10

 With its laissez-faire French culture and a myriad of private villas to choose from, St. Barts is has been called the most gay-friendly island in the Caribbean.
 This is the place to get lost in the Caribbean for a few days, far from the cruise-ship crowds.
-By any measure, with its mix of celebrities, yachties, high-end shopping and vibrant nightlife, St. Barts is fabulous.
+By any measure, with its mix of celebrities, yachties, high-end shopping, and vibrant nightlife, St. Barts is fabulous.

 03 of 10

 Both Dutch St. Maarten and French St. Martin have long had a gay-friendly reputation, with many private villas for rent and beaches and bars where gay and straight couples peacefully coexist.
 St. Maarten's reputation was sullied somewhat by a 2004 incident where a gay couple was assaulted near a popular beach bar, but island tourism officials were quick to apologize, and the island remains near the top of the list for many gay Caribbean travelers.
 Clothing-optional beaches and resorts on the French side of the island earn bonus points.
 Same-sex marriage is legal here.

 04 of 10